curious-containers/cc-server/docs/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CC-Container-Worker is able to connect to remote data archives for downloading input files and uploading result files via multiple data transfer protocols (e.g. sftp, http).
+The CC-Container-Worker is able to connect to remote data archives for downloading input files and uploading result files via multiple data transfer protocols (e.g. sftp, http, mongodb).

 Caching
 ^^^^^^^